dasch-swiss/dsp-api/docs/03-apis/api-admin/lists_new-list-admin-routes_v1.md

 In this case, the `childNode4` is removed from the list of children of its old parent `parentNode1` and its old siblings are shifted accordingly.
 Then the node `childNode4` is added to the specified new parent, i.e. `parentNode2`, in the given position.
 The new siblings are shifted accordingly.

-Note that, the furthest the node can be placed is at the end of the list of the children of `parentNode2`, the maximum permitted position is length of children of `parentNode2`+1.
+Note that, the furthest the node can be placed is at the end of the list of the children of `parentNode2`.
 That means if `parentNode2` had 3 children with positions 0-2, then `childNode4` can be placed in position 0-3 within children of its new parent node.
+If the `position: -1` is given, the node will be appended to the end of new parent's children, and new siblings will not be shifted.

+Values less than -1 are not permitted for parameter `position`.

 - Required permission: SystemAdmin / ProjectAdmin
 - Response: returns the updated parent node with all its children.